MakoMermaid865/MakoMermaid865/CEG 2350/README.md

+## Focus
-## In this course, I am working with both Linux and Windows operating systems to build a solid foundation in system administration.
+In this course, I am working with both Linux and Windows operating systems to build a solid foundation in system administration.
 I am gaining hands-on experience with:

 - Managing files, directories, permissions, and user accounts
 - Using the command line for automation with scripting and regular expressions